onap/policy-clamp/docs/index.rst

 ..
 What are parameters and values?

-Currently, the clamp docker image can be deployed with small configuration needs.
+Currently, the CLAMP docker image can be deployed with small configuration needs.
 Though, you might need to make small adjustments to the configuration.
-As clamp is spring based, you can use the SPRING_APPLICATION_JSON environment variable to update its parameters.
+As CLAMP is spring based, you can use the SPRING_APPLICATION_JSON environment variable to update its parameters.

 ..
 TODO detail config parameters and the usage